 AFD is an X-linked recessive disorder caused by reduced or absent activity of the enzyme alpha-galactosidase A, resulting in lysosomal glycosphingolipid accumulation in several organs.
 LV hypertrophy (LVH), fibrosis, HF (initially with preserved EF) and sudden arrhythmic death may occur [129, 130].
 In the presence of renal replacement therapy, cardiac involvement drives mortality.
 Early enzyme replacement therapy can cause regression of LVH [131].

-In AFD, LGE may be detected particularly affecting the basal inferolateral wall in the absence of CAD (Figure 8) [132, 133].
-Native myocardial T1 is reduced in AFD [134, 135], differentiating this condition from LGE caused by fibrosis, HCM, oedema and amyloid, where T1 is increased.
+In AFD, LGE may be detected particularly affecting the basal inferolateral wall in the absence of CAD (Figure 9) [132, 133].
+Native myocardial T1 is reduced in AFD [134, 135], differentiating this condition from HCM, oedema and amyloid, where T1 is increased.
 CMR can identify AFD in unexplained LVH and offers the potential for early detection: in one study, native T1 was lowered in AFD genotype positive, LVH negative individuals, although correlation with lipid burden on biopsy was not performed [136].
 Current guidelines advocate the CMR measures of LV wall thickness, mass index and LGE to guide enzyme replacement therapy in AFD [137].

 HF with Preserved EF (HF-PEF)